edsu/wikilinks/README.md

 While [Wikipedia's API] allows you list external links from a given page, it doesn't (to my knowledge) have an API call to retrieve pages that link to a particular website.
-However they do provide the [External links search] page that lets you perform this lookup in your browser. wikilinks simply scrapes those results, for all language wikipedias.
+However they do provide the [External links search] page that lets you perform this lookup in your browser. `wikilinks` simply scrapes those results, for all language Wikipedias.

 ## Install